Vlad080897/Products-list/README.md

 **How to run the app**:
 1. Download or Clone code from this repo
-2. Run the terminal in your IDE
+2. Run the terminal in your IDE and come to the folder with the project, then install the project with npm install
-3. Run json-server with such command 1)json-server --watch data/db.json
+3. Run json-server with such command json-server --watch data/db.json --port 3000 (take a notice that the data folder is in src folder)
 4. Run the app with npm start

 **Also notice that to run this project you should have json-server installed**